-You might also like our article Resource Planning in Project Management.
+You might also like our article Project Resource Management.

 Ideally, team leaders plan from their own perspective and for their own benefit.
-This is to be regarded as complementary to the project planning by the projects managers.
+This is to be regarded as complementary to the project planning by the project managers.

-Both roles have their own planning, but are using the same basis.
-The appropriate tool enables a comparison between the two in order to determine the availability for projects.
+Both roles have their own planning but are using the same basis.
+The appropriate resource management tool enables a comparison between the two to determine the availability for projects.
 And here is how it works:

 The team leaders specify the project availability of their team.
 It is calculated as follows (see figure below):

 - minus absences (sick days, vacation or training)

 - minus the general and individual operations